bolouie/TicTacToe/README.md

 #### Features
 - Graphical User Interface using Tkinter
 - Supports two players on the same machine
-- Option to reset the game after a win
+- Option to reset the game at any moment and continue playing after a win